Business Analysis for B2B Trade Portal Development

 Claim resolution module

-Once a claim appears in the buy-and-sell portal, the assigned legal advisor is instantly notified and provided with a full access to the in-app message history and documentation related to the deal.
+Once a claim appears in the buy-and-sell portal, the assigned legal advisor is instantly notified and provided with full access to the in-app message history and documentation related to the deal.
 It takes legal advisors just one click to enforce their expert decision on a claim.

 A system of all-round notifications (both within the web app and via email) keeps users up to date with the stages of deal accomplishment and claim resolution.